Compare the scores of Politifact to other sources on our free Interactive Media Bias Chart. Click Here!

+Ad Fontes Media rates Politifact in the Middle category of bias and as Reliable, Analysis/Fact Reporting in terms of reliability.
 Politifact is a fact-checking website created by the Tampa Bay Times in 2007.
 Since 2018, the site has been part of the Poynter Institute, a nonprofit organization for journalists.
 PolitiFact staff members select statements about news topics and checks them for accuracy, giving a Truth-O-Meter rating for each that ranges from “True” to “Pants on Fire.”
 Its Flip-O-Meter rates how consistent an official is on a particular issue.
 The site also tracks the campaign promises of elected officials.
 PolitiFact partners with Facebook, TikTok, newspapers, radio and other websites to help combat the spread of misinformation.
 PolitiFact, part of the International Face-Checking Network, also publishes PolitiFact Florida and PunditFact, which checks the accuracy of statements may be political commentators.
 PolitiFact won the Pulitzer Prize for National Reporting in 2009.
 The website records approximately 4 million visits per month.
-Ad Fontes Media rates Politifact in the middle category of bias and as most reliable in terms of reliability.

-Bias scores for articles and shows are on a scale of -42 to +42, with higher negative scores being more left, higher positive scores being more right, and scores closer to zero being the most neutral and/or balanced.
+Bias scores for articles and shows are on a scale of -42 to +42, with higher negative scores being more left, higher positive scores being more right, and scores closer to zero being minimally biased, equally balanced, or exhibiting a centrist bias.

 Individual Content Sample Scores

 These are the most recent content samples that Ad Fontes Media analysts have rated for this source.